Safecast: 2022 Russian invasion of Ukraine and the "bGeigies for Ukraine" initiative

-SÚRO provided 10 bGeigie Nano dectectors and following radiation monitoring led to over 300,000 data points gathered as of September 17, 2022.
+SÚRO provided 10 bGeigie Nano detectors and following radiation monitoring led to over 300,000 data points gathered as of September 17, 2022.

-All the data gathered within #bgeigies4ukraine initiative the are part of the interactive Safecast Map and the dataset available under CC0 license.
+All the data gathered within #bgeigies4ukraine initiative are part of the interactive Safecast Map and the dataset is available under CC0 license.

 Discontinuation of bGeigie Nano kit production, development of alternatives

 In November 2020 KitHub announced in their email newsletter stopping the production of the bGeigie Nano kits after 5 years.
 Two devices are currently under development that could replace bGeigie Nano in the future (the existing devices will remain in service).

-bGeigie Zen by Safecast

-In April 2021 Safecast announced development of new device called bGeigie Zen.

-BGeigie Zen is based on original bGeigie but uses a new sensor board, the SafePulse and M5Stack modular IoT platform.
-The presented prototype was built in bigger Pelican 1015 case.

 CzechRad by SÚRO

 CzechRad is a direct bGeigie Nano alternative in development.
 The device uses same LND 7317 (USA) Geiger tube as bGeigie Nano, same Pelican 1010 plastic case and same output data format (LOG files).
 Compared to bGeigie, CzechRad is not assembled from several commercial modules but instead uses brand new custom designed boards - mainboard using SAMD21G processor (ARM M0+), GPS module by uBlox.
 The electronic boards will be manufactured by Tesla (Czechoslovak company).
 While bGeigie Nano uses OLED display in inverse mode (white text on black), the CzechRad has standard monochrome LCD display, which is better readable in daylight.